 Young persons under 18 years of age are not permitted to use vibrating hand tools, e.g. chisel hammers, with a vibration level exceeding 130 dB(HA), corresponding to 3 m/s2.
-However short-term work, i.e. less than 30 minutes over an 8-hour work day, is permitted with drills and sanders.
+However, short-term work, i.e. less than 30 minutes over an 8-hour work day, is permitted with an impact drill and power sander.
 See "Vibrations".